JCSnap/cli-tools/README.md

 ```

 If you do not wish to set up your .env in your home directory, you can set it wherever you want, just make sure that change the path in `cli-tools/src/bin/askgpt.rs` to retrieve the key from your exact path.
 Once you have set up your api key, you can now proceed to the [Setting up](#setting-up) section.

+### help
+Provide documentation and instructions for all the available commands.

 ## Setting up
 Git clone this project.
 Then build the project (Note that some commands like askgpt has special instructions to set up before you can proceed with the following step):